Examination of Original Federal Issue Tools

 1865 Quartermaster's Manual

 The first three images show flat shovels, seen very often in original photographs.
 The first two heads show no rivets, while the third (excavated from a Confederate trench at Resaca, Georgia) does show riveted construction.
 According to the White Oak Museum curator, other similar heads have been found in winter huts with the front flat edge bent upward.
 It is hypothesized these heads were from broken shovels and implemented as skillets for use inside the fireboxes, as the necks would have provided excellent handles.
-Of course, this would have only been seen in permanent camps, because the weight of the shovel head would have simply been too much to carry on the march.
 The last image shows a different style of digging shovel.
 The head on this particular one also exhibits the five rivet construction seen on one of the spades above and one of the flat headed shovels.
 Note how much more the neck curves for leverage than the spades.

 Additional Tools